phptek/silverstripe-verifiable/README.md

 ## What is this?

 For decades software users have taken it for granted that their application's data is safe from tampering.
-That developers, vendors and DBA's are somehow above changing things that will fundamentally affect data integrity.
-We have trusted that parties will not behave in a manner counter to the security and integrity of application data.
+That developers, vendors and DBA's are somehow above changing things, whether they meant to or not.
+Simply put: We have have put our faith in these entities for no real reason other than they probably sounded like they knew what they were doing.

-Because no such system can claim _immutibility_ we therefore offer _verifiability_; data who's integrity is mathematically verifiable at some point in time.
-If something were to change, perhaps when it isn't supposed to change, then an audit-trail of sorts is available that can be consulted.
+Because no I.T. system can claim _immutability_, this module therefore offers _verifiability_; data who's integrity is mathematically provable at any point in time.
+If some data were to change when it wasn’t supposed to, then those that need to know, can be in the know.

-This is an addon for SilverStripe applications that gives content authors and business owners the ability to verify the integrity of their data at any point in time; Data entered by an author can be verified independently, and for years after the fact.

-By default, the module offers a simple CMS UI that allows configurable content of a specific version of any page, to be verified as not having been tampered-with.

-Of course; the identification of bad behaviour and negative outcomes is not the only application of verifiability.
+Of course; the identification of unwarranted behaviour and negative outcomes is not the only application of verifiability.
 Verifiability is actually more concerned with _transparency_, especially in the context of public data.

+This is a module for SilverStripe applications.
+It gives content authors and business owners the ability to verify the integrity of their data at any point in time; Data entered by an author can be verified independently.

+Without any specialist configuration; by default, the module offers a simple CMS interface that allows the content of a specific version of any page, to be verified as not having changed since it was published.

 ## How does it work?

-With the most basic configuation (see below); on each page write, a sha256 hash of selected field-data is taken and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree)](https://en.wikipedia.org/wiki/Merkle_tree).
+With the most basic configuration; on each page-write, a sha256 hash of selected field-data is created and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree)](https://en.wikipedia.org/wiki/Merkle_tree.

-At time of writing, the two service classifications we are aware of that fit the bill are; public blockchains (notably the Bitcoin and Ethereum networks) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).
+The two service classifications that fit the bill are; public blockchains (notably Bitcoin’s and Ethereum’s) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).

-## Blockchain
+### Blockchain Storage

-In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing (limited size) arbitrary data, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
+In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing limited-sized arbitrary data, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
 We make use of REST calls to the [Tierion](https://tierion.com/) blockchain network using its [Chainpoint](https://chainpoint.org) service.
-Tierion is itself a permissionless blockchain network which itself periodically writes hashed data to both Bitcoin and Ethereum.
+Tierion is itself a permissionless blockchain network which will periodically write Merkle Root hashes to both Bitcoin and Ethereum.

 ## Install